 Note that you cannot delete terms once added.
 This is an intentional security feature.
 As historic data will be affected by the change.
 Create a new group if you wish to change the structure.

 The names of the terms within the term group.

 Ability to activate or deactivate the term.
 Whether it is applicable to that year.

 Enter the calendar dates that the term period covers.
 As discussed above, be careful not to overlap scheduled terms.
 Make sure the year management dates align with your start date and end date.

 4. Report card

-Drop down list of different report cards entered into the MySchool system.
-You may wish to have the half yearly report with just grade and no comments, whereas the end of the year will have averages, exam grades and comments.
+Drop down a list of different report cards entered into the MySchool system.
+You may wish to have the half-yearly report with just grades and no comments, whereas the end of the year will have averages, exam grades and comments.